Tajikistan–Uzbekistan relations: Kamchik Pass railway

 In 2013, Uzbekistan announced its plan to build a new railway through the Kamchik Pass, connecting the cities of Tashkent and Namangan.
 The new railway route will replace the old Soviet-era railway that cuts through northern Tajikistan.
 It would save Uzbekistan a reported $25 million per year in transit fees, and may become part of a long-planned rail route to China.
 Tajik experts have stated concern that this would potentially further isolate Tajikistan which is already the poorest country in the region.
 In February 2015, the World Bank announced it would loan $195 million towards the construction of the railway.

-Development in relations
+Political relations

-With the election of Shavkat Mirziyoyev as President of Uzbekistan (in 2016) Uzbek-Tajik relations, as well as relations between Uzbekistan and its neighbors in Central Asia, reached a new era of potential.
-Mirziyoyev and Emomali Rahmon have met several times since September 2016, and in March 2018, Mirziyoyev made an historic visit to Dushanbe, where 27 bilateral agreements were signed in the fields of trade, economy, investment, finance, transport and transit, agriculture, water and energy, taxes, customs, tourism, education and science, health, culture, interregional cooperation, in the field of security and countering crime.
+Shavkat Mirziyoyev and Emomali Rahmon met several times between September 2016, and March 2018, where Mirziyoyev made an historic visit to Dushanbe.
+27 bilateral agreements were signed in the fields of trade, economy, investment, finance, transport and transit, agriculture, water and energy, taxes, customs, tourism, education and science, health, culture, interregional cooperation, in the field of security and countering crime.

+In 2024, Tajik smugglers were caught trafficking drugs in Uzbekistan multiple times.

+Tajik–Uzbek relations advanced significantly with the entry into force of the Treaty on Alliance Relations on 31 March 2025, following a ratification exchange in Khujand.
+Initially signed on 18 April 2023, in Dushanbe, the treaty formalized a strategic partnership, reinforcing political, economic, and security ties between the two nations.
+The agreement reflects ongoing efforts to solidify long-term cooperation and marks a notable improvement in bilateral relations.

+Cultural relations

+2031 AFC Asian Cup

+On 24 February 2025, the Central Asian Football Association announced a historic bid between Kyrgyzstan, Tajikistan, and Uzbekistan to bring the Asian Cup to Central Asia for the first time.